walkercole/Venmue/README.md

 # Venmue

-List your venue or find one for you event or show!
+List your venue or find one for your event or show!

 * Ruby on Rails
 * Geocoder